-So, when Kimmer suddenly appeared on the scene at the Low Carb Friends forum recommending you do the Meat-and-Egg Fast that Dr. Atkins created in 1992, people were ripe for a better way.
+When Kimmer suddenly appeared on the scene at the Low Carb Friends forum recommending you do the Meat-and-Egg Fast that Dr. Atkins created in 1992 to see if you were overeating carbs, people were ripe for a better way.

 The Meat-and-Egg Fast is quite simple, really.
 For 3 to 7 days, you eat nothing but:

 For my own 7-day introduction to the original Kimkins Diet, I ate chicken breast, ground turkey burgers, or lean pork chops with 2 eggs fried in butter, on the side.